- Student Life Menu

 The Office of Campus Safety & Security provides security and related services to the college community seven days a week, 24 hours a day.
 The Office of Campus Safety & Security works very closely with the Watertown City Police Department and other local and state law enforcement agencies to assist them with incidents that may occur on or off campus.

 Potential criminal actions and other emergencies on campus can be reported by any student, faculty member or employee directly to the Office of Campus Safety & Security.
 It is extremely important to notify Campus Safety so they are aware and involved with any action or investigation.
 If dialing from a residence hall or campus telephone, dial 2222 to contact Campus Safety.
 If dialing from a cellular telephone or off campus line, dial 315-786-2222.
 Emergencies can also be reported by using a blue-light emergency telephone, located throughout campus.
+The blue-light emergency telephones will immediately dial direct to 9-1-1.
 Upon receiving a call, officers are dispatched immediately to the site of the complaint.

 The college encourages accurate and prompt reporting of all crimes or suspected criminal activity.
 In a non-emergency situation, reports may be made anonymously via the web by going to the Jefferson Community College website at www.sunyjefferson.edu/safety.
 To contact Campus Safety & Security for an immediate response, please call 315-786-2222 or 2222 from a campus telephone.